2015 and new rules for the Payday Loan

 Relatively speaking, it has not been a good year for the payday loan.
 Bad publicity has made headlines for some firms and reputations at best, tarnished.
 As stories were exchanged the number of complaints grew significantly.
 The worst excesses of the market triggered a review which saw new rules introduced in 2015.
 These firms cannot now request an individual’s bank details or take a payment from their account without their explicit consent first.
 Payday loan brokers also now have to include their legal name, not just their trading name, in communications with customers and marketing material.
 They must also state prominently in their advertisements that they are a broker, not a lender.

-As of the 1 January 2015 in new rules brought in by the Financial Conduct Agency (FCA), new pricing caps were introduced on payday loans.
-Interest and fees on all short-term credit loans are now capped at 0.8% per day of the amount borrowed.
+As of the 1 January 2015 in new rules brought in by the Financial Conduct Authority (FCA), new pricing caps were introduced on payday loans.
+Interest and fees on all short-term and bad credit loans are now capped at 0.8% per day of the amount borrowed.
 Removing large penalties which forced borrowers to roll over their debt, default charges must now not exceed £15.
 In addition, the total cost (fees, interest etc) is capped at 100% of the original sum, which means no borrower will ever pay back more than twice what they borrowed.

 Following the Competition and Markets Authority investigation, lenders were also forced to advertise on price comparison sites, the idea being that competition would drive down rates.
 A quick review of the big players however, will show that they have resorted to charging at the cap rather than moving below it.